edumeet/edumeet-k8s/README.md

 ```
 For the authentication to work:

-The room server config has to have a management server defined
+- The room server config has to have a management server defined

-The edumeet client has to have managementUrl and loginEnabled parameters.
+- The edumeet client has to have managementUrl and loginEnabled parameters.
+- Have an OIDC provider, and configure it in the management service with the local super administrator account.

 If the default roles are defined in the room server it will be used for an unmanaged room.